Clive Anderson

-Clive Stuart Anderson (born 10 December 1952) is an English television and radio presenter, comedy writer, and former barrister.
-Winner of a British Comedy Award in 1991, Anderson began experimenting with comedy and writing comedic scripts during his 15-year legal career, before starring in Whose Line Is It Anyway? on BBC Radio 4, then later Channel 4.
-He has also hosted many radio programmes, and made guest appearances on Have I Got News for You, Mock the Week and QI.
+Clive Stuart Anderson (born 10 December 1952) is an English comedian, presenter, writer and former barrister.
+Winner of a British Comedy Award in 1991, Anderson began experimenting with comedy and writing comedic scripts during his 15-year legal career.
+He then became host of Whose Line Is It Anyway?, initially a radio show on BBC Radio 4 in 1988, before moving to television on Channel 4 from 1988 to 1999.
+He was also host of his own chat show Clive Anderson Talks Back, which changed its name to Clive Anderson All Talk in 1996, from 1989 to 1999.
+He has also hosted many radio programmes and made guest appearances on Have I Got News for You, Mock the Week and QI.

 Early life

-Anderson's mother was English and his parents met while serving in the RAF.
+Anderson's father was Scottish, his mother was English, and his parents met while serving in the RAF.
 He was educated at Stanburn Primary School and Harrow County School for Boys then a grammar school which closed in 1975.
 His group of contemporaries included Geoffrey Perkins and Michael Portillo.
-His Scottish father originally from Glasgow was promoted to manager of the Bradford & Bingley's Building Society, Wembley branch.
+In 1938, his Scottish father originally from Glasgow, was a bank clerk who moved to Highbury and who was promoted to manager of the Bradford & Bingley Building Society, Wembley branch.
 Anderson attended Selwyn College, Cambridge, where, from 1974 to 1975, he was President of the Cambridge Footlights.
 He was called to the bar at the Middle Temple in 1976 and became a practising barrister, specialising in criminal law.
 While still practising law, he continued performing, including taking a show to the Edinburgh Fringe in 1981 with Griff Rhys Jones.